What happens to debt when you die?

 Individual debts

-This type of debt will only be in the name of the person who passed away.
-No one else will be named on the loan.
-All of this debt should be paid out of the person’s estate.
+This type of debt will only b in the name of the person who passed away.
+No one else will be named on the contract.

 Examples of individual debt includes: